Abstract Submission

 Poster Presentations

 There will be poster sessions on both Thursday and Friday of the conference.
-Presenters will setup posters on the evening prior to or on the morning of the day the have been scheduled to present, e.g. you can set your poster up on Wednesday evening if you present on Thursday.
+Presenters will setup posters on the evening prior to or on the morning of the day they have been scheduled to present, e.g. you can set your poster up on Wednesday evening if you present on Thursday.
 Posters will remain displayed overnight but must be removed after the poster session has ended on the day that you are scheduled to present.
 The presentation schedules and exact times for each poster session will be provided in the conference agenda and via email to all presenters.
 Standard poster size: 36 x 48 inches.
-There will be NO virtual poster presentations.
+There will be NO virtual presentations this year.

 Oral Presentations

-A link to upload your final presentation will be provided when you receive confirmation that your abstract has been accepted.
+A link to upload your final presentation will be provided when you receive confirmation that your abstract has been accepted and presentation instructions.
 All oral presentations should be uploaded 24-hours before the day you are scheduled to present.

 Additional Information (Please read carefully)

-Students whose abstracts are accepted will receive priority for funding to attend the conference.
+Students whose abstracts are accepted will receive priority for funding to attend the conference in the form of waived registration and lodging.

 Below are categories/themes that your work may fall under.